jefelewis/react-native-ultimate-modal-picker/README.md

 ## [1.1.54] - 1/28/2020

+### Added

+- Adding typings for onChange.
+- Passing initial date to parent component (useEffect) for Date, Time, Datetime, and Date Range Pickers.

 ### Changed

-- Passing initial date to parent component (useEffect) for Date, Time, Datetime, and Date Range Pickers.
 - Date Range's `toDate` is now defaulted to "Select."

 ## [1.1.53] - 1/27/2020